 Hollywood history of Porcelain tooth covers

-Amazing actors did not always have amazing teeth, especially in the time before orthodontics and early dental intervention became mainstream.
+Amazing actors did not always have amazing teeth, especially in the time before braces and early dental intervention became mainstream.
 However, audiences wanted to see what they always crave: Actors who looked perfect, right down to their smiles.
 To give them what they wanted, entertainment industry professionals turned to dentistry.
 In the 1930s, dentist Charles Pincus introduced an excellent trick to temporarily enhance movie stars’ smiles.
 Pincus would take thin strips of tooth-shaped porcelain and glue them onto the not-so-perfect teeth of the Depression-era actors.
 This provided a quick fix for crooked, gapped smiles and satisfied the public’s desires.

 Minimum-Preparation and No-Preparation Teeth Covers